wombleton/gitlaw-nz/acts/L/Land Transfer Act 1952.md

 ##### 225 Fraudulently procuring certificate of title, etc

-*   (1) Every person commits an offence, and is liable on conviction on indictment to imprisonment for a term not exceeding 3 years or to a fine not exceeding $1,000, who---
+*   (1) Every person commits an offence, and is liable on conviction to imprisonment for a term not exceeding 3 years or to a fine not exceeding $1,000, who---

     *   (a) fraudulently procures, assists in fraudulently procuring, or is privy to the fraudulent procurement of any certificate of title or other instrument, or of any entry in the register, or of any erasure or alteration in any entry in the register, or in any instrument or form issued by the Registrar-General or any Registrar; or